mhanberry1/robo-painter/README.md

 # Robo Painter

-This robot can take requests and pait you a beautiful picture! 🌈
+This robot can take requests and paint you a beautiful picture! 🌈

 ## Dependencies